-This is a collection of nine stories with many different Indian cities and town as backdrop.
-Each story touches an emotion, an equation in human relationships and brings out situations that are usually hidden in the closets.
-At times the author changes the protagonists in the usual stories and shows us an entirely different narrative of the stories that we read in newspapers every other day.
+Another Man’s Wife is a collection of nine stories with many different Indian cities and town as the backdrop.
+Each story touches an emotion, an equation in human relationships.
+And brings out situations that are usually hidden in the closets.
+At times the author changes the protagonists in the usual stories.
+And shows us an entirely different narrative of the stories that we read in newspapers every other day.
 Sometimes she takes us to the tribes and puts us in touch with their simple thoughts and lives.
 In few stories, she brings out fiercely independent women who on the surface look domesticated and dependent.
 In one story she takes you through a stale relationship that gets re-ignited through not talked about but not unusual means.

-Two themes that come across are: Equations in relationships and their ever changing nature, and how the small looking incidents can have a life changing impact.
-But than these could be a critic’s over analysis.
+Two themes that come across are Equations in relationships and their ever-changing nature.
+And how the small looking incidents can have a life-changing impact.
+But then these could be a critic’s over analysis.

 Read the stories of Another Man’s Wife, very Indian, very well-written, sensitive.
 And yet enjoyable…